 On May 20th, 2023, Minnesota took a significant step towards legalizing recreational marijuana as the state legislature passed HF 100.
 The bill received approval from the House on May 18th with a vote of 73-57, followed by the Senate’s endorsement on May 20th with a vote of 34-32.
-Democratic Governor Tim Walz, committed to supporting the legalization of cannabis for adults, will soon receive the bill for his signature.
-Assuming Walz signs the bill as anticipated, Minnesota will join the ranks of the 23 states in the nation that have legalized recreational marijuana.
+On May 30, 2023, Democratic Governor Tim Walz, committed to supporting the legalization of cannabis for adults, signed the bill legalizing recreational marijuana in the state..

 Numbers from a Denver-based Marijuana Policy Group project that cannabis sales in Minnesota would reach $426 million in year one of adult-use cannabis legalization and would grow to $1.2 billion by year five.

 Additionally, it is estimated that legalization will have a significant impact on the state’s projected tax revenue.
 The group projected $112 million in tax revenue in the first year and $300 million by the fifth year.
 Legalization will reportedly generate an annual economic impact of $2.6 billion and 20,000 jobs.